jamesallen0351/jamesallen0351/README.md

 - 👋  Hi, I’m James Allen

-- 💻  I'm a Data Science Student at Codeup
+- 💻  I'm practice Data Science at Codeup

-- 🌱  I’m working with SQL, Python 🐍, Tableau, Statistics 📈, and Storytelling
+- 🌱  I’m working with SQL, Python 🐍,, Tableau, Statistics 📈, Storytelling, Spark, and Machine Learning

 - 🇺🇸  I’m a veteran of the U.S. ARMY